 In this work, we propose to use FedOPT \citep{reddi2020adaptive}, a generalized version of FedAvg, to build the \texttt{FedNLP} platform.
 As the pseudo-code presented in \Cref{algo:generalized_fedavg}, the algorithm is parameterized by two gradient-based optimizers: \textsc{ClientOpt} and \textsc{ServerOpt} with client learning rate $\lr$ and server learning rate $\slr$, respectively.
 While \textsc{ClientOpt} is used to update the local models, \textsc{ServerOpt} treats the negative of aggregated local changes $-\Delta^{(t)}$ as a pseudo-gradient and applies it to the global model.
 This optimization framework generalizes to many aggregation-based FL algorithms and simplifies the system design.

-In terms of optimization, we explore different combinations of \textsc{SeverOpt} and \textsc{ClientOpt}.
+To make our research general, we explore different combinations of \textsc{SeverOpt} and \textsc{ClientOpt}.
 The original FedAvg algorithm implicitly sets \textsc{SeverOpt} and \textsc{ClientOpt} to be SGD, with a fixed server learning rate $\slr$ of $1.0$.
 FedProx \cite{li2018federated}, tackling statistical heterogeneity by restricting the local model updates to be closer to the initial (global) model, can be easily incorporated into this framework by adding L2 regularization for better stability in training.
-Moreover, given that AdamW~\cite{loshchilov2017decoupled} is widely used in NLP, we set it for \texttt{ClientOpt} and let the \texttt{ServerOpt} to be SGD with momentum to reduce the burden of hyper-parameter tuning.
+Moreover, given that AdamW~\cite{loshchilov2017decoupled} is widely used in NLP, we set it for \texttt{ClientOpt} and let the \texttt{ServerOpt} be SGD with momentum to reduce the burden of tuning.